Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Results and data analysis

-These results highlight that even though the reasoning model o4-mini performs better than the non-reasoning GPT-4o in terms of the ordering of quantifiers and logical definitions, both models still do not seem to have a human-like performance with respect to the ranges of use and prototypicality values.
-Thus, clear differences in terms of quantification are observed across both models when compared to human baselines.
+Similarly, regarding the prototypicality values and ranges of use there are key differences between instruct models and humans.
+For example, the quantifier \textit{most} has a Mode of $91\%-100\%$ in humans, but of $51\%-60\%$ in instruct models.
+Furthermore, the distributions in instruct models are different from humans, insofar they have a narrower range of usage.
+For example, the quantifier \textit{many} has an IQR of 30 in humans, but of 20 in the models.

+These results indicate thus, that although thinking models organize quantifiers in a manner that resembles the human pattern more, both types of models show differences with respect to prototypicality and ranges of use.

-In order to test if the differences are statistically significant, six multinomial regressions (one for each language\footnote{Given that there are differences in the quantifiers across languages (Appendix \ref{appendix-cross-linguistic-benchmark}) strictly speaking the dependent variable (the quantifier chosen) is different in each language, hence the need to run separate analyses for each language.}) are run using the \textit{nnet} package \citep[v.7.3.20]{nnet}, with the Quantifier (\textit{a few, some, many, most}) as the dependent variable, and the Reported Proportion of Squares and the Type of Respondent (human, GPT-4o, o4-mini) as independent variables, with humans and the quantifier \textit{most} set as the reference levels.\footnote{The quantifier \textit{most} was chosen as the reference level because it is the quantifier with the highest amount of data (i.e., GPT-4o over-selected this quantifier).} Model selection is performed by comparing the Akaike's Information Criterion (AIC) and residual deviance of each model (models with one main effect, models with two main effects, models with an interaction), and the one with the lowest scores are selected.
-Across all models, there is a main effect of Type of Respondent ($p <.05$) and an interaction between the Type of Respondent and the Reported Proportion of Squares ($p <.05$).
-Given that the independent variable, Respondent Type, has three categories, in order to better understand the nature of the interaction, a \textit{post-hoc} test is conducted using the \texttt{emmeans()} function with Tukey adjustment.
+In order to test if the differences are statistically significant, six multinomial regressions (one for each language\footnote{Given that there are differences in the quantifiers across languages (Appendix \ref{appendix-cross-linguistic-benchmark}) strictly speaking the dependent variable (the quantifier chosen) is different in each language, hence the need to run separate analyses for each language.}) are run using the \textit{nnet} package \citep[v.7.3.20]{nnet}, with the Quantifier (\textit{a few, some, many, most}) as the dependent variable, and the Reported Proportion of Squares and the Type of Respondent (human, thinking, instruct) as independent variables, with humans and the quantifier \textit{most} set as the reference levels.
+Model selection is performed by comparing the Akaike's Information Criterion (AIC) and residual deviance of each model (models with one main effect, models with two main effects, models with an interaction), and the one with the lowest scores are selected.
+The models with the interaction obtained a lower AIC and deviance score, and were thus selected for further data analysis.
+Across all of these models, there was a main effect of Type of Respondent ($p <.05$) and an interaction between the Type of Respondent and the Reported Proportion of Squares ($p <.05$).
+Given that the independent variable, Respondent Type, has three categories, in order to better understand the nature of the interaction, a \textit{post-hoc} test is conducted using the \texttt{emtrends()} function with Tukey adjustment.
 The results of the relevant conditions can be found in Table \ref{tb-p-values}.